 In the mid-1800s, the soda bottle style changed again.
 The new “blob-top” soda bottles emerged because of the invention of fully automatic bottle-making machines.
 Blob-top bottles had a gravitating stopper that closed the bottle.
 Gravitating stoppers became popular because the stopper maintained the pressure inside the bottle, which kept the soda carbonated for longer.
 So, blob-top bottles preserved the rich flavor of soda and attracted more people to drink soda.
 The Cassel Soda Bottle resembles the blob-top bottle.

 In the 1920s, Coca-Cola began to produce a signature hobbleskirt bottle for all of their beverage products.
 Soon after, other soda companies started to also use the same hobbleskirt bottle so that consumers might buy their soda thinking it was a Coca-Cola product.
 Soda bottles today, although plastic, are still modeled after the Coca-Cola hobbleskirt bottle.

 One of the main issues with soda bottling was the expense of glass bottle production and import.
 When soda became popular, so did the concept of reusing glass bottles.
-The returnable bottle system began and made glass bottles the property of the bottler.
+Soda producers started the returnable bottle system, which made glass bottles the property of the bottler.
 The Wisconsin State Bottlers Association started in the late 1800s to help return empty bottles to its members.